opendr-eu/opendr/projects/opendr_ws/README.md

 # opendr_ws

 ## Description
 This ROS workspace contains ROS nodes and tools developed by OpenDR project.
-Currently, ROS nodes are compatible with ROS Noetic.
+Currently, ROS nodes are compatible with **ROS Melodic for Ubuntu 18.04** and **ROS Noetic for Ubuntu 20.04**.
+The instructions that follow target ROS Noetic, but can easily be modified for ROS Melodic by swapping out the version name.
 This workspace contains the `opendr_bridge` package, which provides message definitions for ROS-compatible OpenDR data types, as well the `ROSBridge` class which provides an interface to convert OpenDR data types and targets into ROS-compatible ones similar to CvBridge.
 You can find more information in the corresponding [documentation](../../docs/reference/opendr-ros-bridge.md).